Caldeira da Graciosa, São Mateus, 9880-000 Santa Cruz da Graciosa.

-The caldera is the main sight on Graciosa, the second smallest island of the Azores.
-And this because of the Furna do Enxofre, a big cave inside the crater of an volcano.
-The caldera is located at the south east end of the island.
-It has a diameter of 1,200m, numerous cave, of which the Furna do Enxofre is the biggest.
-There are numerous thermal springs and solfatares, some in the cave.
+The caldera is the main sight on Graciosa, the second-smallest island of the Azores.
+And this because of the Furna do Enxofre, a big cave inside the crater of a volcano.
+The caldera is located at the south-east end of the island.
+It has a diameter of 1,200 m and numerous caves, of which the Furna do Enxofreis the biggest.
+There are numerous thermal springs and solfatares, some inside the cave.

 A last word: do not mix up the Furna do Enxofre with the Furnas do Enxofre on Terceira.
 The later are sulfuric springs without any cave.